-Youtube Search: How to Make Your Video Rank Well
+Youtube SEO (Search Engine Optimisation): How to Make Your Video Rank Well

 After Google, YouTube is the world’s largest search engine.
+Search engines are what we term even “onsite” search bars, like what you see on YouTube.
 With 3 million different enquiries made every month and 1 billion monthly users, it goes without saying that the video sharing service is big news.

 First things first, know that YouTube isn’t very personalised